Public events

 Amsab-ISG - Ghent

-To mark the 40th anniversary of the Democratic People's and Culture Association (DHKD), one of the first self-organized organizations in Flanders, the association's story was presented in the exhibition " We Have Never Been the Turks.
-DHKD: 40 Years on the Barricades for Minorities," in collaboration with STAM and Amsab-ISG.
+On the occasion of the 40th anniversary of the Democratic People's and Culture Association (DHKD), one of the first 'self-organizations' in Flanders, the story of the association was presented in the exhibition We have never been the Turks.
+DHKD: 40 years on the barricades for minorities in collaboration with STAM and Amsab-ISG.

 Image Expo A Story About Rights in Embroidery